SpeechifyInc/observability/README.md

 1. Update `/observability/setup-gcp.sh` with your `PROJECT_ID`.
 This script will create GCS buckets, IAM roles, IAM service accounts and IAM policy bindings.
 It requires that `gcloud` and `gsutil` are installed.
 Please read through the entire script before running
 2. Create `grafana-auth.yaml` in `/observability` based on `grafana-auth.example.yaml` and edit as appropriate
+3. Edit `grafana.yaml` changing the certificates and ingress routes as appropriate for your domain
-3. Edit `mimir.prod.yaml` `loki.prod.yaml` and `tempo.prod.yaml` replacing the service account annotation of `PROJECT_ID_HERE` with your GCP project id
+4. Edit `mimir.prod.yaml` `loki.prod.yaml` and `tempo.prod.yaml` replacing the service account annotation of `PROJECT_ID_HERE` with your GCP project id
-4. Install the stack with `kubectl apply -k observability`
+5. Install the stack with `kubectl apply -k observability`
-5. Edit and install the ingest Grafana Agents as desired with `kubectl apply -k observability/ingest`
+6. If desired, you can use Grafana Faro with Grafana agents.
+Edit and install the ingest Grafana Agents with `kubectl apply -k observability/ingest`

 ### Kubernetes Dashboard

+The [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) is a web-based interface for your cluster.
+"It allows users to manage applications running in the cluster and troubleshoot them, as well as manage the cluster itself."

+1. Update `/kube-dashboard/ingress.yaml` with your domain
+2. Install the Kubernetes dashboard with `kubectl apply -k kube-dashboard`
+3. Run `kube-dashboard/get-auth.sh` and follow the instructions to setup your Kubernetes config with a token for logging in
+4. Go to https://kube.observability.speechify.dev and use your Kubernetes config (usually `~/.kube/config`) to login